mehery-soccom/scriptus.lite/README.md

-# BootNode
+# BootExpress

-BootNode is a lightweight, Spring Boot-inspired Node.js framework that simplifies backend development with decorators, modular routing, and built-in support for dependency injection.
+BootExpress is a lightweight, Spring Boot-inspired Node.js framework that simplifies backend development with decorators, modular routing, and built-in support for dependency injection.
 It is designed to provide an intuitive structure for building scalable web applications using Express and Babel.

 ## Features